uvarc/rc-website/content/userinfo/ivy.md

 # Requesting Access

+University of Virginia tenure stream and academic general faculty, research faculty, research scientists, and postdoctoral associates may request an account on Ivy.
+UVA graduate and undergraduate students are not permitted to request accounts—this must be done by their faculty advisor(s).

 Access to Ivy resources is project-based, limited to PIs and their designees, and requires approval.
 Once a project is approved a PI and her/his researchers must sign a RUDA (one for every researcher on each project).

 [<button class="btn btn-success">Request an Ivy Account</button>](https://cadre.virginia.edu/node/add/account-request)